MicrosoftDocs/learn/learn-pr/machine-learning/explore-analyze-data-with-r/includes/2-exploratory-data-analysis.md

 :::image type="content" source="../media/data-frame-example.png" alt-text="Table illustrating a data frame with some sample data.":::

-A tibbles, on the other hand, is a modern data frame that seeks to improve on some aspects of the R built-in data frame.
-The terms tibble and data frame are used interchangeably in this learning path.
+A tibble, on the other hand, is a modern data frame that seeks to improve on some aspects of the R built-in data frame.
+The terms tibble and data frame are used interchangeably in this module.

 ## Explore data in a Jupyter notebook